plejus/horus/README.md

 - error handling
 - api docs
 - better logs processing
+- write functional / integration / more unit tests to cover entire code

 We could also use param converter for the routes instead of creating objects inside controller.

+### Second part of task (sum areas / diameters) has been done in:
+`App\Service\Shape\ShapeOperations`